Andre Lewis (footballer)

-Andre Lewis (born 12 August 1994) is a Jamaican professional footballer who currently plays for Hartford Athletic in the USL Championship.
+Andre Lewis (born 12 August 1994) is a Jamaican professional footballer who plays for Spokane Velocity FC in the USL League One.

 Career

 Club

 Lewis began his career with Cavalier, he later played football for Jamaican club Portmore United before being spotted by MLS scouts and was entered in the 2014 MLS SuperDraft.

-On 16 January 2014 Lewis was selected in the first round (7th overall) of the 2014 MLS SuperDraft by the Vancouver Whitecaps FC.
+On 16 January 2014 Lewis was selected in the first round (seventh overall) of the 2014 MLS SuperDraft by the Vancouver Whitecaps FC.
 He was loaned to Vancouver's USL Pro affiliate Charleston Battery.
 He made his debut on 29 March 2014 in a 2–2 draw against Richmond Kickers.

 In 2019, Lewis returned to Jamaica with Portmore United.

 On 9 January 2020, Lewis moved back to the United States, joining USL Championship side Colorado Springs Switchbacks.

-On 18 January, 2022, Lewis signed for USL Championship side Hartford Athletic.
+On 18 January 2022, Lewis signed for USL Championship side Hartford Athletic.

+On 12 February 2024, Lewis signed with Spokane Velocity FC for its inaugural season in USL League One.

 International

 Lewis has played for Jamaica at the U17 and U20 levels while featuring in tournaments in Mexico.
 He also scored a goal for Jamaica at the 2011 U17 World Cup.
 Lewis made his senior national team debut versus Honduras on 16 February 2017.